HASE-Group/.github/profile/README.md

 HASE is available in the form of a jar file that includes its own installer.

+Download the latest installer into an appropriate directory.

 To install HASE-III, either double click on the .jar file to start the installer (if supported by the operating system of the target machine), or execute the following from a terminal:

-    java -jar HASEIII_Setup.jar

-Download the latest installer into an appropriate directory.

 Enter directory containing downloaded installer: